 The Hazards Golfing Society

-The Hazards Golfing Society was founded in the heyday of amateur golf in 1936 by Austin Carris with the objects of drawing together amateur golfers from all parts…that strong bonds of friendship will be formed amongst its members…to promote the best interests of golf and to preserve the dignity and prestige of the game and the Society.
+The Hazards Golfing Society was founded in the heyday of amateur golf in 1936 by Austin Carris, founder of the Carris Trophy, with the objective of drawing together amateur golfers from all parts of the country to promote the best interests of golf and to preserve the dignity and prestige of the game and the Society.

 The Society has a limited membership.
 Entry is by invitation only and it renews membership by annual invitation.
 It is governed by a Captain, President and small committee and managed by its Secretary.